Employment and unemployment

 - region of the place of residence (Riga, Pierīga, Vidzeme, Latgale, Kurzeme and Zemgale).

-The number of unemployed persons registered by the State Employment Agency in breakdown by sex and age group was used as auxiliary information for weight calibration.
+The number of unemployed persons registered with the State Employment Agency, broken down by sex and age group, was also used as auxiliary information for weight calibration.

 2007–2012

-In order to obtain more precise estimates of the number of employed and unemployed persons in breakdown by region, sex and age group, as of 2007 the LFS sample size was increased 2.4 times.
-The rotation scheme was changed to ensure the overlap of the samples of successive quarters.
+To obtain more precise estimates of employed and unemployed persons by region, sex and age group, the LFS sample size was increased 2.4 times as of 2007.
+The dwelling rotation scheme was revised to ensure overlap between samples of successive quarters.

-From 2007 onwards, dwellings participate in the LFS four times with a 13-week break, 39-week break and 13-week break.
-Such rotation scheme ensured the overlap of the samples of successive quarters and years.
+From 2007, dwellings participated in the LFS four times, with intervals of 13 weeks, 39 weeks and 13 weeks.
+This rotation scheme ensured overlap between samples of successive quarters and consecutive years.

-During the time period between 2002 and 2009 the frame of territories used for the LFS sample was not updated.
-At the end of 2009 a study was preformed, which showed that the frame of territories was outdated.
-It did not characterise the target population of the LFS well enough due to population migration.
-A new frame of territories for sampling was developed at the end of 2009.
-The frame was developed using the previous frame of territories.
-The decision was made to perform stepwise update of the LFS sample in 2010.
+Between 2002 and 2009, the list of territories used for selecting LFS sample was not updated.
+At the end of 2009, a study concluded that the territorial frame had become outdated.
+Due to population migration, it no longer adequately represented LFS target population.
+As a result, a new list for sampling territories was developed at the end of 2009 (based on the previous list of territories).
+A decision was made to update LFS sample gradually.

-Since the LFS is a rotating panel survey, the period of five quarters (4th quarter of 2010 to 4th quarter of 2011) was needed to make the LFS sample representative to all population of Latvia living in private households.
-As of the first quarter of 2012 the LFS sample is representative to all population of Latvia living in private households.
+As the LFS is a rotating panel survey, a transition period of five quarters (from Q4 2010 to Q4 2011) was required for the full sample to become representative of the entire usual resident population living in private households.
+As of Q1 2012, LFS sample has represented the entire usual resident population living in private households.

 Weighting

-From 2007 to 2009 in order to obtain the final weights, the calibration (ranking-ratio) method was applied.
+From 2007 to 2009, final weights were obtained using the weight calibration method (ranking-ratio).
 Weight adjustment was carried out at the household level, dividing a household into three age groups (0–14, 15–74, 74+).
-For calibration purposes statistical data on the number of population living in private households were used as auxiliary information, taking into account Population and Housing Census 2011 results at the beginning of the period in breakdown by:
+Calibration was based on auxiliary information about population living in private households, taking into account the results of Population and Housing Census 2011 at the beginning of the period.
+This information was broken down by:

 - 14 age groups;